nbeaver/why-linux-is-better/README.rst

 https://lists.nongnu.org/archive/html/info-cvs/2003-11/msg00127.html

-    Why oh why on Earth engineers at Microsoft decided to make Windows case insensitve and then use camel case anyway, wherever possible?
+    Why oh why on Earth engineers at Microsoft decided to make Windows case insensitve [sic] and then use camel case anyway, wherever possible?

     It makes case-sensitive systems and their sysadmins cry :-(